Meet Our Team at the IJRR

 - Physician assistants, who work in surgery and provide care on the IJRR unit

-- Physical therapists trained in hip and knee rehabilitation using the IJRR approach
+- Physical therapists trained in hip, knee and shoulder rehabilitation using

 - Occupational therapists who educate patients on safely resuming daily living